Jorge-Nerd/Facial-Recognition-using-LLM-s/README.md

 # Tese
-Faciel Recognition ad detection with age and gender prediction
+Facial Recognition ad detection with age and gender prediction